My Story

 For bone marrow transplanted people, it is even more a rebirth.
 We have a completely new immune system: we redo all vaccinations since everything pre-transplant was destroyed.

-Year 1 - 2013
+1 year old - 2013

 My health in general is much better.
 I am able to move internationally from Paris to Los Angeles